 Site Educators in the Theological Field Education program are an essential part of the work of Knox College.
-They bring to the training of persons for ministry a depth of training, experience and skills found nowhere else within the program.
+They bring a depth of training, experience and skills found nowhere else within the program.
 Site Educators are carefully chosen for the important task of guiding students in their placement.
 The College in turn seeks to provide the opportunity for them to be enriched by the program both in their supervision and ministry.